 • The D02-1011-550 holder accepts all 20 mL, 40 mL and 60 mL round glass vials and fits in all HunterLab sphere instruments.
 There are 4 user-adjustable screws in the holder that can be employed to ensure that the vial does not wiggle in the holder.

-• The 40-mL (1 1/3 oz) borosilicate glass threaded vial with a 27, 28 or 29-mm OD and 61-mm height is recommended for general use as a round disposable glass transmission cell on HunterLab instruments.
+• The 40-mL (1 1/3 oz) borosilicate glass threaded vial with a 27, 28 or 29-mm OD and 61-mm height is recommended for general use as a round disposable glass transmittance cell on HunterLab instruments.

 • The 20-mL (2/3 oz) version is recommended for small sample volumes.
-These vials will fit in the transmission compartment of the ColorQuest XE, ColorQuest XT, UltraScan XE, UltraScan PRO, or UltraScan VIS with the door closed.
+These vials will fit in the transmittance compartment of the ColorQuest XE, ColorQuest XT, UltraScan XE, UltraScan PRO, or UltraScan VIS with the door closed.

 • There is also a 60-mL high vial of the same diameter that fits above the door for exterior venting or external loading if required.
 The 60-mL size is recommended for measuring the color of hot solutions, as the extra height allows the tube to be more easily grasped by a set of tongs.